expo/expo/docs/pages/versions/unversioned/guides/using-nextjs.md

   });
   ```

-- Start your project with `yarn next dev` or `yarn dev`
+- You can now start your Next.js project with `yarn next dev` 🎉

 </p>
 </details>

-### Adding PWA features
+### Offline support

 Unlike the default Expo for web workflow, Workbox and PWA are not supported by default.
 Here you can learn how to use the plugin [next-offline][next-offline] to get offline support in your Next.js + Expo app.

 <details><summary>Instructions</summary>
 <p>

-1. Install `next-offline` to emulate Expo PWA features: `yarn add next-offline` (this is optional)
+- Install `next-offline` to emulate Expo PWA features: `yarn add next-offline`
-1. Configure your Next.js project to resolve React Native Unimodules:
+- Configure your Next.js project to use `expo-notifications` in the browser:
+  - We inject a custom service worker so we'll need to change what Workbox names their service worker (it must be `workbox-service-worker.js`).

    `next.config.js`

    ```js